 Am I toxic?
 Have you asked yourself this question a lot of times without getting any clear answer?
-Ever wondered if you are the difficult person in the lives of people around you?
+Ever wondered if you are a difficult person in the lives of people around you?

 Are you toxic?